rauschenberger/rauschenberger.github.io/README.md

 # Manuscripts

+* Rauschenberger A, Glaab E, and van de Wiel MA (2019) "Predictive and interpretable models via the stacked elastic net". *In preparation*

-* Rauschenberger A, and Glaab E (2019) "Improved prediction of correlated outcomes". *In preparation.*
+* Rauschenberger A, and Glaab E (2019) "Improved prediction of correlated outcomes from high-dimensional data". *In preparation.*

 * Rauschenberger A, and Glaab E (2019) "Predicting artificial binary outcomes from high-dimensional data". *Submitted.*

 * Rauschenberger A, Ciocanea-Teodorescu I, Menezes RX, Jonker MA, and van de Wiel MA (2019).
-"Sparse classification with paired covariates”. *Accepted.*
+"Sparse classification with paired covariates”. [*Advances in Data Analysis and Classification*](https://doi.org/10.1007/s11634-019-00375-6)

 * Rauschenberger A, Menezes RX, van de Wiel MA, van Schoor NM, and Jonker MA (2018).
 "Detecting SNPs with interactive effects on a quantitative trait".
 [Preprint](https://arxiv.org/abs/1805.09175).